 Can I eat after lip injections

-Yes, but stick to our top tips, and you won’t go wrong:
+Yes, but stick to our top tips, and you won’t go wrong, particularly if you have a big event coming up:

 - On the first day stick to foods that are easy to eat and chew, this means you’re less likely to have to wipe your lips and disturb the injection site.